Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 We deployed some measures to ensure the safety of our customers and guides.Read more

-- Explore a massive locals-only market that dates back to the 40's and sample the most popular Japanese snacks and dishes, chosen by the locals.
+- Explore a vast locals-only market that dates back to the 40's and sample the most popular Japanese snacks and dishes, chosen by the locals

 - Lunch(Vegan menu available)